Durant and Cheryl ImbodenDurant and Cheryl Imboden's

 The central heating works well in chilly weather, but we woke up sweltering one night after the crew cranked up the heat instead of suggesting that a cold passenger add a second blanket.
 On the plus side, the wall-mounted air-conditioning unit is controlled individually by a remote device next to the bed, and we had no problem cooling our stateroom on warm, sunny days.

 portholeOur only real complaint was with the twin portholes, which had only thin curtains instead of lined blackout curtains or screw-down covers.
-(If you're a light-sensitive sleeper, you might want to bring an eye mask.)
+If you're a light-sensitive sleeper, you might want to bring an eye mask.

 Next page: Food and wine

-In this article:
+In this review:

-Introduction Staff
+Introduction

-The barge Activities, excursions
+The barge

-Cabins Cruises, private charters
+Cruises, private charters

-Food and wine Practical information
+Practical information

 Also see: